amitofsk/dandy/docs/Dandy.md

 The asyncIO library is new to Python, so make sure you are at least using Python version 3.7.
 <br><br>
 More info on asyncIO can be found at [async-io-python](https://realpython.com/async-io-python).
-Information on using asyncIO with tkinter came from [asyncio-and-tkinter](https://stackoverflow.com/questions/47895765/use-asyncio-and-tkinter-or-another-gui-lib-together-without-freezing-the-gui)
+Information on using asyncIO with Tkinter came from [asyncio-and-tkinter](https://stackoverflow.com/questions/47895765/use-asyncio-and-tkinter-or-another-gui-lib-together-without-freezing-the-gui)

 #### 7.3.2 Tkinter and widgets, the short way (recommended)